Hidden Laundry Spaces

-The popularity of front loading appliances has given the decorating obsessed crowd (those who don’t want them to be “seen”) another area for creativity with the home design process.
-DD2 and I easily fall into that crowd.
+The popularity of front loading appliances has given the decorating obsessed crowd (those who don’t want them to be “seen”) another area for creativity with the home design process — hidden laundry spaces.
+I easily fall into that crowd and so does my daughter.
 When she purchased her home, the laundry area was one of the first places we (“we” meaning mostly Mr. Shops) tackled.
 I’m saving her revamped space for last, so first we’ll look at other inventive ways to keep those beasts out of sight when not in use.
 A single door disguised as a pair of drawers [top] with bin pulls hides each appliance.
 Taking advantage of the extra deep counter space available with front loaders, two pairs of doors open to reveal storage for laundry necessities.

 After ordering a few too many purple FLOR tiles for her living room, she decided to use the extras here for now.
-They hold up to traffic and can literally be taken outside to hose down in necessary.
+They hold up to traffic and can literally be taken outside to hose down if necessary.
 The three vintage irons belonged to relatives and the colorful fabric covered box keeps several often used items close by.
-When DD2 has tile installed in the kitchen, she will repeat the tile in this space.
-At that time, she will decide what to install on top of the painted counter so that it is more practical.
+When tile installed is in the kitchen, she will repeat the tile in this space.
+At that time, she will decide what to install on top of the painted counter to make it is more practical.
 A framed black and white photograph on the left, two vintage tin pieces on the right and a wire photo holder on the wall opposite the cabinets (both not shown) where she can clip cards, pictures and mementos finished the space.
-DD2 is happy with the results, saying that walking through the space is no longer depressing and that even doing laundry is more enjoyable.
+My daughter is happy with the results, saying that walking through the space is no longer depressing and that even doing laundry is more enjoyable.

 (Sources: BH&G, Home Trend Design, Jones Design Company, This Old House, Salisbury Artisans, Junk Garden Girl, House Beautiful, Sunset, Lindy Donnelly, Danielle Oakley Interiors, Country Living)